F5Networks/f5-openstack-lbaasv2-driver/docs/map_multi-agents-in-diff-environments.rst

 #. :ref:`Configure the F5 agents <Configure the F5 OpenStack Agent>`.

-    * Each agent must be configured with the same iControl® endpoint(s).
+    * Each agent must be configured with the same iControl endpoint(s).
     * Each agent must be configured with the same ``environment_prefix``; this is the name you assigned to the new custom environment.
     * Each agent must run on a separate host (in other words, the hostname must be unique).